sathyaram/sathyaramgrav/pages/01.home/03._websites/01.fudtruk/project.md

     - Photography
 link: https://fudtruk.lehigh.edu
 ---
 The FüdTruk is a mobile culinary unit on Lehigh University Campus that uses locally sourced food to make killer sandwiches, breakfast and lunch and unique dishes.
-I got the opportunity to completely brand them, from their logo, to the color scheme, to the vinyl wrap for the truck, and to their website.
-They decided for a simplier, more hard-crafted feel to their identify, as you'll see in the branding.
+I had the opportunity to completely brand them, from their logo, to the color scheme, to the vinyl wrap for the truck, and to their website.